BCCDC-PHL/mpxv-artic-nf/README.md

 #### QC
 A script to do some basic QC is provided in `bin/qc.py`.
-This currently tests if >50% of reference bases are covered by >10 reads (Illumina) or >20 reads (Nanopore), OR if there is a stretch of more than 10 Kb of sequence without N - setting qc_pass in `<outdir>/<prefix>.qc.csv` to TRUE. `bin/qc.py` can be extended to incorporate any QC test, as long as the script outputs a csv file a "qc_pass" last column, with samples TRUE or FALSE.
+It measures the % of reference bases are covered by `varMinDepth`, and the longest stretch of consensus sequence with no `N` bases.
+This script does not make a QC pass/fail call.

 #### Output
 A subdirectory for each process in the workflow is created in `--outdir`.
 A `nml_upload` subdirectory containing dehosted fastq files and consensus sequences is included.